Harmonic analysis on certain spherical varieties: Preliminaries

 We will define Schwartz spaces $\mathcal{S}(X(F))$ for several singular affine schemes $X.$ They will always be spaces of functions on $X^{\mathrm{sm}}(F),$ where $X^{\mathrm{sm}} \subset X$ is the smooth locus.
 If $F$ is archimedean, the space $\mathcal{S}(X(F))$ will always be a Fr\'echet space.
 Unfortunately, we will not always know whether it is nuclear.

 Let $X$ and $Y$ be quasi-affine schemes.
 Assuming that Schwartz spaces $\mathcal{S}(X(F))$ and $\mathcal{S}(Y(F))$ have been defined, we define

 in the nonarchimedean case (algebraic tensor product).
 In the archimedean case, we define $\mathcal{S}(X(F) \times Y(F))$ to be the completed projective tensor product of $\mathcal{S}(X(F))$ and $\mathcal{S}(Y(F))$.
 Unfortunately, we do not know if this product is independent of the choice of realization of $X \times Y$ as a product in general.
 Therefore this realization will be part of the data.
+We observe that if $X$ and $Y$ are smooth then this definition agrees with the previous definition.
+This follows from \cite[Corollary 2.6.3]{AG:deR} and the fact that the Schwartz space of a real algebraic variety and the Schwartz space of its underlying Nash manifold are naturally isomorphic \cite[\S 2.2]{Elazar:Shaviv}.